arfc/elsevier-journal-article-template/README.md

 the original git and contribution histories.

 # Outline
-The `base` directory should contain all TeX files for the journal article itself.
+The top-level directory should contain all TeX files for the journal article itself.

 The `graph-abs` directory holds all files for the